 Getting a new personal computer should be exciting and rewarding.
 For many, though, the thought of setting up a new computer creates much fear and uncertainty.
 Mike Hogan, an editor of the well-respected Barron’s Magazine, recently asked in context of replacing a PC: “How many programs, utilities and games under your Windows Start button would you like to reinstall?
 Have all the discs?
 How many of your programs are no longer published, or require new versions ‘improved’ by limiting your favorite features?”

-With the recent launch of Microsoft’s Windows 8 which will trigger a lot of replacement sales of PCs and Laplink’s upcoming release of Laplink SafeErase Version 6, it is a good time to remind ourselves that all data we have deleted from our PCs is in no way safely deleted.
-Most data can be restored from a hard drive with commercially available products.
-Even formatting a hard drive is not good enough.
-My white paper from last year is a good and quick read to understand the risk associated with data deletion.
+from the Chairman & CEO of Laplink: Thomas Koll With the recent launch of Microsoft’s Windows 8 which will trigger a lot of replacement sales of PCs and Laplink’s upcoming release of Laplink SafeErase Version 6, it is a good time to remind ourselves that all data we have deleted from our PCs is in no way safely deleted.
+Most data can be restored from … Continue reading Switching Hardware?
+Avoid The Risk of Data Theft.

 The “cloud” is hot.